Skip to Main Content

 Concepts and Keywords

-When using search engines or library databases, choose the search keywords based on your topic's key concepts.
+When using search engines or library databases, choose search keywords based on your topic's key concepts.
 Sample keywords in civil engineering can include: earthquake engineering, excavation fills, waste water managementsoil dynamicstunnels, or ocean waves.
 New terminology is constantly emerging, so it is important to look at the keywords associated with relevant articles that you have already found.

 To develop your search question: